The statue of Hachiko at Shibuya Station.

 "I'll wait for you at Hachiko."

-A purebred Akita dog from the early part of the 20th century who became a figure in Japanese folklore because of his unswerving loyalty to his dead master.
-At the end of every day, Hachiko would go to Shibuya Station in Tokyo and wait for his owner (Eisaburo Ueno, a professor at Tokyo University
+.
+At the end of every day, Hachiko would go to Shibuya Station in Tokyo and wait for his owner (Hidesaburō Ueno, a professor at Tokyo University

 ) to come home from work.
-Even after Ueno died in 1925 after a heart attack while at work, Hachiko continued this practice, and for the next 11 years (until his own death), he returned to the station at the end of the day to await his late owner's return
+Hachikō lived from November 10, 1923 – March 8, 1935, nine years after his owner died of a heart attack.
+Ueno’s death in 1925 (while at work) did not prevent Hachiko from continuing this practice.
+Until his own death, Hachikō would return to the station at the end of the day to await his owner's return

 After a 1932 newspaper article brought Hachiko to national attention, he became a permanent symbol of loyalty and faithfulness

-.
-A bronze statue of him now stands outside of Shibuya station in Tokyo.
-(Two more are found in Odate, one by its train station and one outside the Akita Dog Museum there.)
+Three bronze statues of him now stand: Tokyo’s Shibuya station (where he waited for master), Odate’s train station (Odate was where Hachiko was born) and Odate’s Akita Dog Museum (which was built in honour of him, and other Akitas).
+There is also a monument that stands next to Professor Ueno’s grave in Aoyama Cemetary.
 The Shibuya statue is an extremely popular spot for people to meet, particularly lovers because of its symbolic representation of commitment and loyalty.

 open/close all folders